alshedivat/al-folio/_news/announcement_4.md

 inline: true
 ---

-One paper accepted by NeurIPS 2022.
+One paper accepted by NeurIPS 2022 as the oral presentation.